eclipse-hono/hono/site/content/user-guide/mqtt-adapter.md

 When a device has successfully subscribed, the adapter sends an [empty notification]({{< relref "/api/Event-API.md#empty-notification" >}}) on behalf of the device to the downstream AMQP 1.0 Messaging Network with the *ttd* header set to `-1`, indicating that the device will be ready to receive commands until further notice.
 Analogously, the adapter sends an empty notification with the *ttd* header set to `0` when a device unsubcribes from commands.

+Commands can be sent following a *request/response* pattern or being *one-way*.

-Devices send their responses to commands by means of sending an MQTT *PUBLISH* message to a topic that is specific to the command that has been executed.
+For *Request/Response* commands, devices send their responses to commands by means of sending an MQTT *PUBLISH* message to a topic that is specific to the command that has been executed.
 The MQTT adapter accepts responses being published using either QoS 0 or QoS 1.

 The following sections define the topic filters/names to use for subscribing to and responding to commands.
 The following *shorthand* versions of topic path segments are supported: